sebastianfuehr/study-session-statistics/README.md

 # Study Session Tracker and Statistics Application

 This application consists of two main functionality:
-* It allows the user to track study sessions over the course of a studyForm.
+* It allows the user to track study sessions over the course of a studyFormName.
 * It prints statistics about these study sessions.

 ## Quick Start